TanYa-Go/Movie-Quiz/README.md

 ## **Project Goals**

 The goal of this project was to create an app using HTML, CSS and JavaScript, focusing on JavaScript.
 I've decided to create a movie quiz using an API.
-The idea for the project is to create a quiz that is fun to play and also contains interesting movie trivia so user can learn something new while playing.
+The idea was to create a quiz that is fun to play and also contains interesting movie trivia so user can learn something new while playing.